rbscouto/rbscouto.github.io/other.md

 slug: /other
 ---

-Miscelleneaous of mathematical and non-mathematical topics.
+Miscellaneous of mathematical and non-mathematical topics.

 <h3> <a href="https://www.facebook.com/inigmafcup/">iNIGMA</a> </h3>